Climate change in China: Energy efficiency

 A 2011 report by a project facilitated by World Resources Institute stated that the 11th five-year plan (2005 to 2010), in response to worsening energy intensity in the 2002-2005 period, set a goal of a 20% improvement of energy intensity.
 The report stated that this goal likely was achieved or nearly achieved.
 The next five-year plan set a goal of improving energy intensity by 16%.

 China set itself a target to limit its primary energy consumption to 5 btce by 2020.

 In 2022 China published a plan of energy conservation for the 14th five-year plan (2021 to 2025) with a target of cutting energy consumption per unit of GDP by 13.5% by the year 2025 in comparison to the level of 2020.
 The plan regards 17 different sectors in the economy.
 In some sectors 20% - 40% of the capacities are not meeting the standards they need to meet by 2025.
 This policy expects to benefit the biggest companies who have the possibility to reach the targets.

 In the provinces of China, there are various projects held aiming to solve emissions reduction and energy-saving, which is a big step in tackling climate change.
 Beijing is developing in replacing traditional bulbs with energy-saving light bulbs.
-Provinces such as Rizhao and Dezhou are promoting solar energy in the building heating system.
+Cities such as Rizhao and Dezhou are promoting solar energy in the building heating system.
 Besides, Tsinghua University launched a lead on low-carbon city development.
 The city is currently working with Tsinghua University to improve the urban environment by introducing renewable energy into industries and households.

 China advances "nearly zero energy buildings" Such buildings can consume 70% less energy in very cold areas and 60% less in other regions.
 According to Jiang Wanrong (the vice-minister of housing and urban-rural development in China), 60% of the floor area in the public buildings of China was adjusted to the energy efficiency standards for buildings, as of December 2023.
 There are around 80 standards of this type in China.